Tars-knock/BT-7274/README.md

-# Review MCP
+# BT-7274

-A local MCP server for reviewing AI-generated Markdown and HTML documents in a browser before accepting them back into an agent workflow.
+BT-7274 is a local MCP server for reviewing AI-generated Markdown and HTML documents in a browser before accepting them back into an agent workflow.

+The name is inspired by BT-7274 from Titanfall: the project is designed to help users and agents collaborate as closely as a Pilot and BT.

-Review MCP creates a browser-based review page where a developer can preview a document, navigate it with a heading tree, select text, leave multiple comments, submit comments as a batch, or approve the current version.
+BT-7274 creates a browser-based review page where a developer can preview a document, navigate it with a heading tree, select text, leave multiple comments, submit comments as a batch, or approve the current version.
 The agent can wait for the review result, revise the document, and publish a new version into the